-Bonneville Shoreline Trail is a 2.5 mile lightly trafficked point-to-point trail located near Ogden, UT and is rated as moderate.
+Bonneville Shoreline Trail is a 2.6 mile lightly trafficked point-to-point trail located near Ogden, Utah and is rated as moderate.
 The trail is primarily used for hiking, trail running, and mountain biking and is accessible from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Bonneville Shoreline Trail (Ben Lomond Section) runs along the benches of North Ogden, Utah.
 Towering above you on this trail is Ben Lomond Peak.
 The trail is primarily used for mountain biking, hiking, and trail running.
 This section of the Bonneville Shoreline Trail offers activities including mountain biking, hiking, trail running and scenic views.
 The trail has been redesigned for an excellent mountain bike experience.
 Out and back travel will put about 11 miles on your shoes or tires.